6 steps to build a neural network in OpenNN

 For instance, the new inputs are:

-and in OpenNN, we can write it as
+In OpenNN, we can write it as:

 or save the model for later implementation in Python, PHP, etc.